 The one-day online workshop consisted of an opening session, a keynote presentation, and three thematic sessions with 3-6 presentations followed by a panel discussion in each session.
 Online participants were groups into panel (microphone on) and attendee (microphone muted) in the virtual meeting room.

-The keynote presentation highlighted the 15-years of collective effort and results of the research network from Bangladesh, Cambodia, China, Indonesia, Korea, Japan, Lao PDR, Philippines, Thailand, Vietnam, and international organizations working on rice, such as International Rice Research Institute (IRRI) and Africa Rice Center (AfricaRice).
+Keynote Session: The keynote presentation highlighted the 15-years of collective effort and results of the research network from Bangladesh, Cambodia, China, Indonesia, Korea, Japan, Lao PDR, Philippines, Thailand, Vietnam, and international organizations working on rice, such as International Rice Research Institute (IRRI) and Africa Rice Center (AfricaRice).
 Under JIRCAS Blast Research Network, differential systems were developed and distributed.
 Knowledge on dominant blast races, genetic variations of resistance, and genotype(s) in rice cultivars were generated.
 The information and application of differential system led to further genetic improvements of the elite rice cultivars in the collaborative countries.
 It was believed that the future international trials are crucial for construction of durable protection systems combating blast diseases.

 Session 1: “International differential variety and characterization of resistance genes” was addressed by researchers from JIRCAS, NARO and Aichi Research Institute, Japan.
 Topics on using LTH monogenic lines as methods for pathogenicity study for blast isolates and designation system of blast race, development of international differential varieties for race study, and the possibility of partial resistance genes in genetic improvement for panicle blast, were discussed.